The Queen’s Medical Center

 An ambulatory EEG allows for overnight EEG recording in the comfort of your own home, and can provide a prolonged recording to give your epileptologist/neurologist more information about the electrical activity of your brain.

-An Evoked Potential, or EP, is a recording of electrical activity from the brain, spinal nerves or sensory receptors to specific external stimulation.
+An Evoked Potential study, or EP, is a recording of electrical activity from the brain, spinal nerves or sensory receptors to specific external stimulation.

 EPs are helpful in evaluating a wide range of neurological problems, including: